SilvanCodes/live_query/README.md

 If every live query would listen to notifications of every table it depends on it is possible that it receives several notifications after transactions are commited.
 Either the cost for multiple queries occurs of which only the first is useful (is it costly when is is exactly the same query?) or debouncing/deduplication has to be handled by LiveQuery.

 ## MVP

-MVP should be to mark a query as live and receive notification about changes once the data behind the query was touched.
+MVP is to state tables a LiveView uses to fetch its data and receive notifications about changes once the data in taht tables was touched.

 Create [TRIGGER](https://www.postgresql.org/docs/current/sql-createtrigger.html)/[NOTIFY](https://www.postgresql.org/docs/current/sql-notify.html) and according [trigger function](https://www.postgresql.org/docs/current/plpgsql-trigger.html) via [Ecto.Migration.execute/2](https://hexdocs.pm/ecto_sql/Ecto.Migration.html#execute/2)